yuyatinnefeld/gcp/sdk/examples/project3/README.md

-# Project 3 - BigQuery
+# GCP Project 3 - Create a ML Model via BigQueryML

 ## About
 - Create a logistic regression ML Models in BigQueryML